 PDCA, which stands for plan do check act, is a four-step project management tool for implementing continuous improvement.
 It involves systematically testing possible solutions, assessing the results, and implementing the ones that work.
 It promotes testing improvements on a small scale before updating company-wide procedures and work methods.

-Other names PDCA goes by include plan do study act (PDSA) cycle, Deming cycle, and Shewhart cycle.
+Other names PDCA goes by include plan do study act (PDSA) cycle, Deming cycle (opens in new tab), and Shewhart cycle (opens in new tab).
 It is based on the scientific method of problem-solving and was popularized by Dr. W. Edwards Deming, who is considered by many to be the leading thought leader of modern quality control.

 When PDCA is applied within a maintenance program, it can accelerate constant improvement and help the company optimize its processes and operations.
 If every step is carried out consistently and correctly, iterations can occur quicker, meaning improvements happen faster.